CMSgov/bcda-static-site/_pages/support.md

 {% capture a8AccordionContent %}
 <p>
     BCDA requires that all production requests come from a registered IP address.
-Make sure the IP address(es) you're using to request data have been added to the Allow List in your model-specific system.
+Make sure the IP addresses you're using to request data have been added to the Allow List in your model-specific system.
 Visit <a href="{{ '/production-access.html' | relative_url }}">Production Access</a> for more details.
 </p>
 {% endcapture %}